 Another critical aspect of an out-of-box integration revolves around a company’s sync requirement – or what it takes to get information passing through each system.
 Most often, in out-of-the-box situations, integrations run alongside HubSpot’s native sync.
 That is definitely true for Data Sync apps.
 If you have complex sync requirements, you can have something custom built.

 A custom HubSpot integration also involves the syncing of data from HubSpot to a CRM system.
 It can be a well-known CRM system like Salesforce or a proprietary platform used by a company.
 No matter what, these integrations involve standard field mappings but usually go a step further with custom mappings as well, or, essentially, any custom development your company may need.

 What exactly is a custom field mapping?
 You may have fields in your HubSpot portal that are not standard and do not exist in a typical CRM system.
 An example of this might be a field titled, “What is the best method to contact you?” on a HubSpot form.
 Mapping this field back to your CRM system can provide useful information to your sales and marketing dashboard.
 This is a prime example of custom field mapping, and in a more custom integration, you could create a custom field mapping to sync a custom field from HubSpot to your CRM, and vice-versa.

 Custom integration solutions can also use SQL or CSV tables to help automate tasks based on information within HubSpot.
-For instance, a client of Lynton uses SQL to manipulate data to automate a weekly, bi-weekly, or twice-a-week newsletter within HubSpot.
+For instance, you could use SQL to manipulate data to automate a weekly, bi-weekly, or twice-a-week newsletter within HubSpot.